lusis/statusthing/README.md

 It originally started life as a quick thought exercise on a basic status page service for internal status pages.

 ## WARNING
 This application is in active development.
-At the time of this readme update, the only implemented store is in-memory.
-Data is lost at shutdown.
 Documentation below this section may be out of state but I'll try and not let that happen.

 This section will go away when that situation changes at a minimum requiring: